 In some cases, anesthesia awareness occurs as a result of medical malpractice.
 If possible before surgery, ask about the performance record or any complaints filed regarding your surgeon and proposed anesthesiologist.
 As a medical consumer, you have a right to information about service providers who literally have your life and well-being in their hands.

 Prior to surgery, speak with your surgeon or anesthesiologist about any unusual experiences you may have had with anesthesia, including prior episodes of anesthesia awareness.
 Discuss your medical history and mention any supplements or medications that you take.
 If you have fears or concerns about intraoperative awareness, be sure to bring those up as well.

 If you experience anesthesia awareness, be sure to speak with your surgeon, doctor, or anesthesiologist as soon as possible.
 Talking about the experience and getting appropriate counseling can often reduce the fear or trauma you might experience.

 Experienced Medical Malpractice Firm Fights For Compensation On Your Behalf In Baltimore

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is a well-respected medical malpractice law firm that pursues compensation on behalf of clients injured by mistake or negligence.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is a well-respected medical malpractice law firm that pursues compensation on behalf of clients injured by mistake or negligence.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.